-Officially 1.1 million people in the UK currently report having a side hustle, though the real number is estimated at 14 million (25% of the adult population) in a huge array of areas as diverse as fitness training, craft goods production, and stock market investing.
+According to a recent report by Airtasker, 46% of workers in the UK currently have a side hustle.
 In the US, that number sits at roughly 34%, with 61 million people planning on launching a side business at some point this year.
 It’s a growing means of revenue generation that allows you to monetise your passions, whilst maintaining your day job.
 It’s also a popular first step for those interested in transitioning from traditional work to a portfolio career.

-Whether you’re doing it to supplement your income, increase saving or spending power, follow a dream, or turn a passion into profit, it’s no small beans as – for side hustlers – 20% of their income generated is from side gigs according to Henley Business School.
+Whether you’re doing it to supplement your income, increase saving or spending power, follow a dream or turn a passion into profit, it’s no small beans as – for side hustlers – 20% of their income generated is from their side gigs according to Henley Business School.

-If you have a niche skill or offering you can turn it into a business.
-Maybe you want to sell crafts on Etsy or maybe you want to slowly build freelance experience as a writer, career coach, or personal trainer.
-It’s fantastic if you can make extra income doing something you love, but whatever you do or sell, you have to remember – if you make money, it’s taxable.
+If you have a niche skill or offering, you can turn it into a business.
+Maybe you want to do some paid consulting on the side, or become a mentor.
+You might want to sell crafts on Etsy, or build experience as a writer, lecturer or industry expert.
+It’s fantastic if you can make extra income doing something you love, but whatever you do or sell, you have to remember – if you make a profit, it will likely become taxable.

 Don’t be afraid or put off pursuing your side hustle dreams because of tax.
 We’re here to explain when you’ll need to pay tax on your second income in the UK.
 Let’s take a look.

 Do I always have to pay tax from my side hustle?

 The good news is that because of a policy introduced in April 2017, you don’t have to declare the first £1,000 you make in the UK – which is around £80 per month.

 Regardless of this, HMRC says that you still must keep a thorough and accurate record of all your trading income and any expenses if you have them.
 It’s an important habit to have, especially as you do more business and earn more money, as most people quickly exceed the £1,000 tax threshold.